 - NHS and health authorities.

-Other employers include non-governmental organisations, museums, art galleries and libraries, where you can work in a range of educational and training advisory roles.
+Other employers include non-governmental organisations, museums, art galleries and libraries, where you can work in a range of educational and training or advisory roles.

 Skills for your CV

-- written communication, developed through essays
+- written communication developed through writing essays, dissertations and reports

-- the ability to work as part of a team, through collaborative group work
+- the ability to work as part of a team through collaborative group work

 Further study